 We don’t have an entryway closet or hall tree for the entryway, so we would need a coat rack for all those coats and hats during the winter season, so we decided to make our own.
 This post shows How to Make a Coat Rack using Garage Door Rollers.

-We had some leftover lumber from when my husband built our daughters’ bunk beds.
+We had some leftover lumber from a previous project.

 The particular piece is a 2″x6″ and measures approximately 28″, which was just the right size for our new coat rack.

 The 2″x6″ was sanded smooth and then I stenciled this lovely flower and vine on it, using this stencil.

 Then I applied a dark walnut stain and a few coats of polyurethane to seal it.

 I decided to look through my stash to see what would work to make hooks for the coat rack.

 I found these garage door rollers that I had planned on using for the Angels from Repurposed Materials project, but had decided on something else.